Nathaniel Wood (fighter): Cage Warriors Bantamweight champion

-Wood was scheduled to make his Cage Warriors debut against Vaughan Lee at CWFC 82 on 1 April 2017.
+Wood was scheduled to face Vaughan Lee at CWFC 82 on 1 April 2017.
 They were originally scheduled to meet at CWFC 80, before the fight was postponed due to an anomaly found on Wood's brain in a pre-fight scan.
 Wood staggered Lee near the beginning of the second round, and pursued him for the remainder of the fight, knocking him out with a right straight at the 4:22 minute mark.

 Following his dominant victory against Lee, Wood was scheduled to fight Marko Kovacevic for the vacant Cage Warriors Bantamweight Championship at CWFC 84 on 2 June 2017.
 Wood won the fight by a first-round technical knockout, after weathering some early counter right hands by Kovacic.

 Wood was scheduled to make his first title defense against Josh Reed at CWFC 86 on 17 September 2017.
 Reed dominated the champion for the duration of the short-lived bout, surging forward with power shots and managing to drop Wood with a combination of punches.
 Wood however managed to stagger back to his feet and counter the onrushing Reed with a counter left, winning the fight by a first-round knockout.

 Wood made his second and final title defense against Luca Iovine at CWFC 92 on 24 March 2018.
 Wood made quick work of the challenger, knocking him out with a left hook after just 50 seconds.

 It was announced on 5 April 2018 that Wood had signed with the UFC.